godotcommunity/godot-docs/index.rst

 the free and open source community-driven 2D and 3D game engine!
 If you are new to this documentation, we recommend that you read the :ref:`introduction page <doc_about_intro>` to get an overview of what this documentation has to offer.

+.. note:: This repository is managed and maintained by the Godot community and is not affiliated with the official Godot Engine project.
-This repository serves as a backup copy of the official Godot Engine documentation, providing continued accessibility and reliability.
+					This repository serves as an alternative source in case the official site experiences downtime or other connectivity issues.
+					For issues specific to the mirrored documentation, please use the issues section in our `Github repo <https://github.com/godotcommunity/godot-docs>`_.

 The table of contents in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top-left corner.